lmiori92/saf7730_reverse_engineering/README.md

 http://www.crystalradio.cn/thread-578039-1-1.html

+https://www.nxp.com/docs/en/data-sheet/SAA7724H.pdf   (some registers that are documented have names that are comparable or equal to the ones in this datasheet)

 You are invited to explore the code base, it contains several (possible) references to the datasheet's register names and the logic as well.

 # Pinout SAF7730HV